Let’s start by correcting a common misconception: Google Glass is not a new idea.

 Without seeing one, I can’t tell you if Google Glass is any good.
 Mixed reports are coming from testers in the US.
 And let’s face it, the enthusiasts hand-picked by Google to try the technology are hardly unbiased.

-What I can tell you is that wearing Glass in public will immediately identify the user as a hopeless nerd.
+Wearing Google Glass in public will immediately identify the user as a hopeless nerd.
 It is the 2013 equivalent of clipping a cellphone pouch to your belt.
 In an earlier era the same type of person carried coloured pens in a pocket protector.